 The team has been invited by the Dracut Brookside Elementary School and Lowell Public Middle Schools to showcase our robot at their science fairs.
 At the science fairs, we let the children drive our robot in hopes to inspire them to join either FLL or FRC.
 If our robot is not available for display, we showcase our CAD models and inform the children of the amazing opportunities available through FIRST programs.

 Our team also hosts presentations at Lowell High School and are hoping to reach out to even more schools.
 At the schools, we give a demo of our robot and a presentation about our team.
 We also inform them of the many opportunities through FIRST such as FIRST Scholarships.
 Additionally, we also utilize these events as a method of recruitment.

-On February 24, the University of Massachusetts Lowell (UML) has invited us to not only host our Women in STEM event but also attend their hockey game as a part of their Engineering Week.
+The University of Massachusetts Lowell (UML) has invited us to not only host our Women in STEM event but also attend their hockey game as a part of their Engineering Week.
 At the event, we got to showcase our robot and inform people about the wonders of FIRST and STEM.